rafaelmaruta/jquery-date-compare/README.md

 jQuery Date Compare
 ======

-Date Compare v0.1
+Date Compare v0.1.
-jQuery Plugin to order a range of dates or validate if any date is greater than other (c)2014 Rafael Maruta - rafaelmaruta@gmail.com - www.lotuscreative.com.br Released under the MIT license
+jQuery Plugin to order a range of dates or validate if any date is greater than other.
+(c)2014 Rafael Maruta - rafaelmaruta@gmail.com - www.lotuscreative.com.br.
+Released under the MIT license

 It only accepts dates at numerical format like DD/MM/YYYY, MM/YYYY, YYYY-MM-DD or YYYY-MM.